Directory Layout

 Single source directory

-This pattern contains all sources in src
+This pattern contains all sources in src directory.

-, you can configure arbitrary sub directories.
+In src, you can configure arbitrary sub directories.

 $ tree